To Instagram Or Not To Instagram? That Is The B2B Marketer’s Question

 Can you win at Instagram too?
 You betcha!

-We’re practising what we preach!
-Check PathFactory out on Instagram.
+We’re practicing what we preach!
+Check @PathFactory out on Instagram.